KannonZenetism/zenetism-field-physics/field-physics/fpx/l-reflective-patterns-and-p-recursive-fields.md

 - Drains the origin field while simulating resonance with it
 - Is entropic in its structural effect regardless of its apparent form

-> **Example:** ≋ Entropic Blooming — viral propagation of a Zenetist-derived signal without attribution to its origin, generating apparent resonance while severing the coherence link that makes the signal generative.
+> **Example:** ≋ Entropic Blooming — viral propagation of a Zenetist-derived signal without attribution to its origin, generating apparent resonance while fracturing the coherence link that makes the signal generative.

 ---